What Copywriting is (and what it isn’t)

 The Purposes of Copywriting

 There are various reasons for investing in professionally written copy.
-However, the majority of companies that we work for are keen to build stronger customer connections and sell their products and/or services.
+However, the majority of companies that I work for are keen to build stronger customer connections and sell their products and/or services.

-We’ve been asked to create pieces that show expert authority and inspire actions (from buying bamboo clothing to registering with recruitment businesses).
-Of course, we appreciate that you’ll have your own end goals in mind.
+I’ve been asked to create pieces that show expert authority and inspire action (whether that’s in the buying of factory technologies or registration for recruitment services).
+Of course, I appreciate that you’ll have your own end goals in mind.

 What Copywriting isn’t

-We’ve attended all sorts of networking events and been met with different responses after telling people that we’re copywriters.
-Some have thought that we specialise in the legal protection of products (as in copyrighting).
-Others have asked us the purpose of literally copying written text (we had to resist the 🤦).
+I’ve attended all sorts of networking events and have been met with different responses after telling people I’m a pro copywriter.
+Some have thought that means I specialise in the legal protection of products (as in copyrighting).
+Others have asked the purpose of literally copying written text.

 Key Elements of Copywriting